 Our Hospital is located on Tiber Island in the centre of Rome.
 There are a Surgery department with 7 surgical wards (one general and six electives), Internal Medicine Department, Gynaecology Department, Neurological Department, Emergency Department 24hours/24 open (with Resuscitation Unit and Intensive Unit Care), and all Services (clinical and microbiology Laboratories, Pathologist, Radiology).
 The hospital can provide most of the diagnostic and therapeutic required by the cancer patient.

-The hospital has 300 beds; the oncology ward is composed by 13 beds for in-patients recovery, two of which are single and 11 shared; two beds are reserved for palliative care.
-There are also 16 beds for the out-patient treatments.
+The hospital has about 270 beds; the oncology ward is composed by 9 beds for in-patients recovery, two and 12 beds for the out-patient treatments.